netxms/netxms-doc/admin/service-monitoring.rst

   be used without [ ].

-All of the ServiceCheck.* parameters return the following values:
+All of the ServiceCheck.* metrics return the following values:

 .. list-table::
    :widths: 15 50